The Publishing Agreement Offer

 One of the benefits to a writer of an advance (in addition to putting money in your pocket on signing the publishing agreement) is that it creates an incentive for the publisher to work hard to publish and sell the work, to recoup its advance.
 If there is no advance, the publisher has little or nothing to lose if the work doesn’t sell.

-Part 2 of this series on red flags in publishing agreement will look at reversion of rights, termination clauses, monies held in reserve, and vanity publishers.
+Part 2 of this series on red flags in publishing agreement looks at reversion of rights, termination clauses, monies held in reserve, and vanity publishers.

 Receiving an offer of a publishing agreement is exciting, but before you sign it and pop the champagne, make sure that you have read the agreement carefully, understand its terms, and are confident that it is a deal worth entering into.
 The last thing you want is to have your work tied up in an unreasonable and onerous agreement that you can’t get out of.